ioana-goga/serverless-udacity-final/README.md

 It returns the updated TODO item.

 - `DeleteTodo` - deletes a TODO item created by a current user.
-The id of the todo items is passed as two path parameters.
+The id of the todo item is passed as two path parameters.
 The id is composed of the creation date of the project and the creation date of the todo item.

 It returns the result of the delete operation (true or false).